- SCU Home Page

 We hope to bring greater awareness and build support for SCCAP Homelessness Department's programs which Santa Clara students already consistently volunteer for, as well as provide donations for their programs in a sustainable fashion—and with little cost for all parties involved.
 Participants may trade unwanted clothing (formal dresses, men’s, women’s, and children’s) and other items (sport equipment, children’s books, shoes, socks) in exchange for other clothing and items swapped by others on-campus.

 It's a grassroots non-profit project that encourages people across the country to host clothing swaps and ask for donations to raise money for local domestic violence shelters.
 At SCU, we hope to expand the reach of the Swap for Good by serving additional local community organizations that our students, staff, and faculty care about, such as supporting literacy and physical education at the Alma Verde After-School Program, keeping feet warm with Project Open Hand, and supporting teenage girls going to prom with the Princess Project.

-Drop off clothing, shoes, and accessories in residence halls, Kennedy Commons, and the SCCAP Office in the Locatelli Student Center starting April 24th, 2015.
-Student volunteers will pick up donations from all of the RLCs on campus on May 8th, and will sort and organize the donations in the Swap for Good “store” separating them into men’s, women’s, children’s, and other miscellaneous donations before the pop-up store opens on May 10 and 11 to the general campus.
+Drop off clothing, shoes, and accessories in residence halls, Kennedy Commons, and the SCCAP Office in the Locatelli Student Center starting April 22nd, 2016.
+Student volunteers will pick up donations from all of the RLCs on campus on May 8th, and will sort and organize the donations in the Swap for Good “store” separating them into men’s, women’s, children’s, and other miscellaneous donations before the pop-up store opens to the general campus.